amirunpri2018/tb-suscept/paper/README.md

 ## Requirements

 To build the paper, you'll need to install GNU Make, LaTeX, and Python3 (including the Python packages Python-Docx and PyPDF2).
+Follow the instructions in the main README.md to use conda to install these dependencies.